refinedev/refine/examples/data-provider-sanity/README.md

 ## Try it out on your local

-Simply run the following command to create your app with this example:
+Run the following command to get this example app.

 ```bash
 npm create refine-app@latest -- --example data-provider-sanity